Communications Security Establishment: Governance and oversight

-Heads of the CSE
+Heads of CSE

 Communications Security Establishment Commissioner

 Oversight over CSE was formerly provided by the Office of the Communications Security Establishment Commissioner (OCSEC; Bureau du commissaire du Centre de la sécurité des télécommunications, BCCST), which was created on 19 June 1996 to review CSE's activities for compliance with the applicable legislation, accept and investigate complaints regarding the lawfulness of the agency's activities, and to perform special duties under the 'Public Interest Defence' clause of the Security of Information Act.
 The Commissioner provided an annual public report on his activities and findings to Parliament, through the Minister of National Defence.

 Between 1996 and 2019, there were six Commissioners: